We think this movie stands out for:

 For these reasons, this film truly serves as the template of all subsequent Bond films.
 There's an emphasis on humor even in the most dire of circumstances.
 Connery plays Bond with seemingly little effort, and his charm is hard to resist, even when he's dismissively tapping a female friend's buttocks to push her out of the frame, telling her that it's time for "man's work."
 (Oh, James ... ).

-Families can talk about 007's attitudes toward women.
+Families can talk about 007's attitudes toward women in Goldfinger and in general.
 Does his constant use of them as pawns -- or treating them as pushovers -- seem necessary to create his cool facade?

-Is it right for him to use force in service of his government-appointed mission?
+Is it right for Bond to use force in service of his government-appointed mission?
 Do you think real spies act this way?
 Why, or why not?

 Why do you think James Bond films have been so popular for so many decades?